AC01010/Connor-McCartney.github.io/_posts/3022-08-27-endeavour.md

 ---
-title: How I Cutomise EndeavourOS Plasma
+title: How I Customise EndeavourOS Plasma
 categories:
 - Other
 excerpt: |